 1. Birkenstock Arizona / Boston — Best Classic Arch Support Sandal

 Birkenstock’s cork-latex footbed is genuinely orthotic-grade and has been validated in multiple clinical studies for plantar pressure reduction.
-The footbed features four distinct zones: a deep heel cup, arch support post, metatarsal pad, and toe bar — the same components a custom orthotic provides, built into the sandal.
+The footbed features four distinct zones: a deep heel cup, arch support post, metatarsal pad, and toe bar — the same components a custom orthotic fitting in Michigan provides, built into the sandal.
 The footbed molding property — it gradually conforms to the foot’s exact contour after 2–3 weeks of break-in — means the support becomes progressively more precise over time.
 The Arizona (two-strap) and Boston (clog) are both appropriate; the Arizona is better for heat management, the Boston provides more midfoot stability.

 Birkenstock Clinical Notes: Requires 2-week break-in period — cork footbed is firm initially.
 Size down a half-size if between sizes.
 Available in narrow and regular widths.
 Not ideal for very high-arched rigid cavus feet — the fixed arch height may not match a very elevated arch.
 Narrow model exists for narrower heel/midfoot proportions.